miteshtrivedi10/voice_agent_api/supabase/README.md

 - answer - The generated answer
 - created_at - When the Q&A was created

+### 3. get_user_profile(user_id)
+Returns user profile information:
+- id - User identifier
+- email - User's email address
+- full_name - User's full name
+- avatar_url - URL to user's avatar image
+- created_at - When the profile was created
+- updated_at - When the profile was last updated

+## OAuth Provider Setup

+See `oauth_setup_guide.md` for detailed instructions on setting up OAuth providers.

 ## Setup Instructions

 1. Create a new Supabase project